 Learning how to clean a yoga mat is an essential skill for anyone who plans on practicing yoga.
 You don’t want unpleasant odors lingering when you’re at the yoga studio or practicing in your living room!
 The tricky part is that yoga mats are all so different that they may require different cleaning techniques.

-Some yogis clean their mats by hand using natural household items.
+Some yogis clean and disinfect their mats by hand using natural household items.
 Others use products specially designed for cleaning mats, like sprays and yoga mat wipes.
 Still others use a plain old washing machine along with deodorizing substances such as essential oils.

 Read on to discover some of the best ways to keep your yoga mat so fresh and so clean.
 And feel free to leave a comment at the end with your own tips!